Learn More From This Interview With Daniel Boncioagă, Head of Java Engineering at EPAM Romania.

 - innovation labs (our EPAM Garage)

-- Community-Z – it’s a platform that hosts all EPAM communities, where we can build networks, share knowledge and collaborate with other experts and communities.
+- We Are Community – it’s a platform that hosts all EPAM communities, where we can build networks, share knowledge and collaborate with other experts and communities.

 What is the most valuable piece of advice you’ve ever received?